-West Yorkshire and Harrogate Healthy Hearts would like to know what people in the West Yorkshire and Harrogate area think about the work they're doing to help prevent heart attacks and strokes.
+West Yorkshire and Harrogate Healthy Hearts have been engaging with people in the West Yorkshire and Harrogate area about the work they're doing to help prevent heart attacks and strokes.

-West Yorkshire and Harrogate Healthy Hearts is a three-year local NHS project that aims to reduce the number of cardiovascular incidents, such as heart attacks and strokes, by 10% across our region.
-They believe this will mean 420 heart attacks and 620 strokes will be prevented, saving the local NHS £12m.
-In phase 2 of their programme, which is due to launch this autumn, they’ll be concentrating on cholesterol levels.
+West Yorkshire and Harrogate Healthy Hearts is a three-year local NHS project.
+The aim of the project is to reduce the number of cardiovascular incidents, such as heart attacks and strokes.
+The aim is that, through the project, that 420 heart attacks and 620 strokes will hopefully be prevented.
+This could save the local NHS £12m.

-Cholesterol is a fatty substance, also know as lipids, that’s mainly created by our own livers, though it’s also found in some of the foods we eat, and it’s vital for maintaining a healthy body.
+Cholesterol is a fatty substance (lipids), which our livers create.
+You can also find it in some of the foods we eat, and it’s vital for maintaining a healthy body.

 You can find out more about the Healthy Hearts project on their website here: www.westyorkshireandharrogatehealthyhearts.co.uk/.

-If you have any questions about this engagement please contact Pete Waddingham, Healthy Hearts Programme Manager, on firstname.lastname@example.org.
+If you have any questions about this engagement and would like to know more, please contact Pete Waddingham, Healthy Hearts Programme Manager, on firstname.lastname@example.org.